-- 1. Tabulate the number of outstanding jobs at the beginning of each week of the simulation. - 2.
-If the number of outstanding jobs grows due to a load fluctuation, but then decreases again, this does not indicate saturation.
-Therefore we replace each weekly count by the minimum count from that week to the end of the simulation, leading to a non-decreasing sequence of counts. - 3.
-Delete the last 20% of the values, to avoid false positives based on fluctuations that occur towards the end of the simulation. - 4.
+- 3. Delete the last 20% of the values, to avoid false positives based on fluctuations that occur towards the end of the simulation. - 4.
 Use linear regression to fit a straight line to the remaining counts.
 If the slope is lower than 1 (meaning that on average the number of outstanding jobs grows by no more than one job per week) the simulation is declared stable.
 If it is higher, the simulated system is saturated.

 Verifying that resampling with a modified number of users leads to reasonable workloads shows that indeed all the distributions are similar to those of the original traces (but taking into account that the number of users is different).
-Fig. 8 shows the results for one extreme case, based on the OSC cluster log.
+Fig. 11 shows the results for one extreme case, based on the OSC cluster log.
 The average utilization of this log is only 12.8%, making it unusable for evaluations of parallel job schedulers.
 We therefore increased the number of users by a factor of 6, targeting an average utilization of approximately 76.8%.
-In the graphs, the user numbers on the X axis are normalized to the range [0, 1] to enable comparison with the original log that has much fewer users.
+In the graphs, the user numbers on the horizontal axis are normalized to the range [0, 1] to enable comparison with the original log that has much fewer users.
 It is easy to see that the high-load simulations produce distributions that are very similar to the original log.
 The main difference is in the arrival time and end time distributions, which are smoother, because in our simulations users arrive at a constant average rate.
 Also, in the last graph portraying the weekly cycle of activity, one can see the big difference in the number of jobs that are being used.